Government offers ‘flexibility’ on £300m overspend as it tables Stormont budget

 Civil servants who are currently running public services in Northern Ireland had been bracing themselves for a potentially brutal settlement.

-One of the main causes of concern surrounded the need for Treasury to recoup a £297 million advance down-payment it offered to help bridge the financial gap in Stormont’s finances last year.
+One of the main causes of concern surrounded the need for Treasury to recoup a £297 million advance down-payment it offered to help plug a financial blackhole in Stormont’s finances last year.

-It had been anticipated this would have been deducted from this year’s block grant.
+It had been anticipated this would have been deducted from this year’s budget.

 Mr Heaton-Harris said money would be drawn back in a different way, with the potential for it to be spread over two years.

-He said it could be repaid using any future in-year funds allocated to Northern Ireland by the Government through the Barnett system process in 2023/24 and, if that was not enough to cover the cost, then the remainder could be recouped in the next financial year.
+He said it could be repaid using any future in-year funds allocated to Northern Ireland by the Government through the Barnett system process in 2023/24 and, if that was not enough to cover the cost, then the remainder could be taken from other Government planned spending projects in Northern Ireland or recouped from the budget in the next financial year.

-“With agreement from the Chief Secretary to the Treasury, flexibility has been granted on the repayment of the £297 million overspend from the 2022/23 Budget,” Mr Heaton-Harris said.

 “This will provide some protection to frontline public services in Northern Ireland from having to take the most severe reductions.
-However, difficult decisions remain in order to live within the funding available.
+However, difficult decisions remain in order to live within the funding available,” Mr Heaton-Harris said.

-“To support this, I am committing any future in-year Barnett consequentials for 2023-24 to repaying the reserve claim.

-“Should this not amount to £297 million, I will work with HM Treasury to reallocate funding from previously announced Northern Ireland funding packages, with the residual to be repaid in 2024-25.”
+The budget has broadly resulted in a flat cash allocation compared to last year.

+However, that will result in cuts to public services given the soaring inflation over the past 12 months and the increased costs of running services.

 The total non ring-fenced resource budget for day-to-day costs is £14.211 billion, down on the £14.269 billion baseline of 2022/23.